nbogojevic/midea-beautiful-air/README.md

 * Midea SmartDry dehumidifiers (22, 35, 50 pint models )
 * Midea Cube dehumidifiers (20, 35, 50 pint models)

-It may as well work with other Midea Wi-Fi dehumidifiers.
+It may as well work with other Midea Wi-Fi air conditioners and dehumidifiers.

 ## Dehumidifier data